craighurt/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/my-xm-slot/README.md

 # What are the differences with the XM-SLOT template/repo?

 Here is the list of the differences:
+* Remove the `.parameters.json` file, for my mind, values shouldn't be in the source control.
 * Format the files (tab, space, newline, etc.).
 * Add the PowerShell script files to be reused.
 * Have the `parameters` in Camel Casing like explained in this PR #3